DaniyalAhmadSE/Wordy/README.md

 **About The Application**

-Wordy at its core contains a 5 Dimensional hashtable of AVLs, Thus having a time complexity of approximately O(1).
+Wordy at its core contains a 5 Dimensional hash table of AVLs, Thus it has a time complexity of approximately O(1).

 The core features it includes are:
 - Search word